5 things customer-obsessed brands understand - and what their competitors don’t understand

 Customer experience expectations are on a fixed one-way trajectory.
 Just as the pace of innovation and creation of new technologies shaping the global digital economy are accelerating, so too are consumer expectations.
 Thinking of your business in terms of channels is a remnat of a soon-to-be bygone era.
 Consumers no longer care whether they’re online, offline, in-store, or mobile; they don’t differentiate.
 Personalization and customization have become table stakes.
 Poor mobile web experiences are immediate non-starters.
 Likewise, disconnected call center interactions without immediately accessible product information and customer purchase histories.

-So even if you feel that your CX is currently “good enough,” the feeling could be short lived.
+So even if you feel that your customer experience is currently “good enough,” the feeling could be short lived.
 Consumers frequently hold the top companies as the yardstick to which they compare all other experiences.
 All of this—from the inexorable pace of change to the new technology and channels, to constantly inflating consumer expectations—may seem daunting.
 As if you’ll never be able to keep up.

 But that’s okay.
 The truth might very well be that you technically can’t—a study commissioned by Accenture concluded that only 7% of firms, including those that Accenture rated as “leaders” in this area, believed they were currently exceeding their customers’ expectations for a digital experience.